RBA: Reducing Recidivism in Marion County

 Overall, indicator data show the MCRC’s work is having an impact on re-arrests and returns to IDOC.
 Though a 2-3% reduction in returns and re-arrests might not seem like much, a study by the Center for Criminal Justice Research at the Indiana University School of Public and Environmental Affairs estimated a cost savings of $1.5 – $2.6 million for every 1% reduction in recidivism.

-MCRC’s use of the RBA framework has enhanced their ability to ensure that “all adult offenders in Marion County are successfully reintegrated into their community.”
+MCRC’s use of the RBA framework has enhanced their ability to ensure that “all adults in Marion County involved in the justice system are successfully integrated into the community.”
 If you are interested in finding out what RBA can do for your program, organization, or community, visit our contact page or connect with us through Facebook (www.facebook.com/CommunitySolutionsIndy).